DataDog/integrations-core/sqlserver/README.md

    reported_hostname:<host>\<name instance> # add this line
 ```

-   **Note**: The (default) provider `SQLOLEDB` is being deprecated.
+   **Note**: The (default) provider `SQLOLEDB` is deprecated.
 To use the newer `MSOLEDBSQL` provider, set the `adoprovider` variable to `MSOLEDBSQL` in your `sqlserver.d/conf.yaml` file after having downloaded the new provider from [Microsoft][7].
 It is also possible to use the Windows Authentication and not specify the username/password with:

       ```yaml
       connection_string: "Trusted_Connection=yes"